-I currently work part-time in private practice so I can be at home with my two children who are under five.
+I currently work part-time in private practice so I can be at home with my children.
 In my time 'off', I enjoy the beautiful Gold Coast beaches and creeks with my husband and children, sampling delicious food at local cafes and catching up with friends and family.
 I enjoy being involved in my church community.

 Areas of treatment